anjambor/MED263_Final-Project/README.md

  Users should have a basic knowledge of Python 3 and Jupyter Notebook.
 Also, instructions for creating python environment are available on:
  https://github.com/MED263-WI23/MED263_Intro/blob/main/Step4_Conda_JupyterNotebooks_Tutorial.md

-However, in summary, you can follow the following steps to create a conda environment to perform the analysis:
+However, you can follow the following steps to create a conda environment to perform the analysis too:
 - conda create --name env_name python==3.9
 - conda activate env_name
 - conda install pip